EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 Jonah.
 Development in Julia.
 Brian Parbhu has volunteered to help and is joining by video for the meeting today (April 26th)

+Sebastian.
+Merge map_rect_concurrent with the conventions introduced and reviewed by @sakrejda, [see discourse](http://discourse.mc-stan.org/t/map-rect-concurrent-about-to-land/4054)?
+Yes/No/More reviews?

 ### Open Discussion Topics

 _Any topics that do not need to be addressed in the short term,